 What to do when a client seems too deep in trance to engage with a therapist.

-It's every student's worst concern, guiding someone into a very deep place, only to not be able to return them at their signal.
+It's every student's and newly qualified's worst concern, guiding someone into a very deep place, only to not be able to return them at their signal.
 "I think my client fell asleep" is what many a student, and novice hypnotherapist, typically advises during supervision, "I didn't know what to do, what should I have done?!".

 The common myth in hypnotherapy is that therapists don't converse with their clients, they simply talk at them!
 This may be true for many, but it needn't be that way, and indeed there are some very good reasons why we do engage our clients in conversation during the hypnotherapy.
 After all, it is one of the oldest psychotherapies around!

 Engaging the (conscious and subconscious) mind simultaneously and in different ways, enables us to utilise insight and resources, find different or greater meaning, gain clarity and facilitate reframes, or ask effective questions to facilitate change.
 We're able to use that insight to solve problems and engage in meaningful imagery and process thoughts, feelings and emotions at a deeper level.

 Sharing those insights and processes with a therapist can help the client to progress in overcoming their issues and changing aspects of their behaviour.
 It also enables the therapist to gain access to things that are typically well hidden from outside observers, and sometimes the client's consciousness.
 Integrating both conscious and subconscious processes can make for very enlightening and powerful therapy.

 So we know there are great benefits gained in conversing with our clients during hypnotherapy, but what do we do when a client has gone too deep in trance to converse with us on their processes and insights?